D-5-AS-TV: History

-In June 2012, when TV-48 Ilocos Sur started their operations a year before, GMA Ilocos upgraded as an originating station and conceptualized a regional for the whole Ilocos Region when it began producing its local Balitang Ilokano newscast, which primarily covers the provinces of the Ilocos market, just in preparation for the launching of GMA's Regional TV division seven years later.
+In June 2012, when TV-48 Ilocos Sur started their operations a year before, GMA Ilocos upgraded as an originating station and conceptualized a regional for the whole Ilocos Region when it began producing its local Balitang Ilokano newscast, which primarily covers the provinces of the Ilocos market,' just in preparation for the launching of GMA's Regional TV division seven years later.
 This was only on November 10, 2014, when it relaunched its flagship local newscast 24 Oras Ilokano following the changes on its now-main newscast 24 Oras, which first aired in 2004.
 However, the newscast suddenly got cancelled on April 24, 2015 due to the strategic streamlining of regional operations of the network, hence GMA Ilocos closed down its originating station.
 Afterwards, the Ilocos Region stations were downgraded back to a 'satellite-selling' station delivering programs from Metro Manila via DZBB-TV.

 The Ilocos stations, as well as Abra and Mountain Province transmitters are reassigned to Dagupan relays and began simulcasting Balitang Amianan newscast on October 3, 2016 (which later relaunched as One North Central Luzon since September 5, 2022).
 Channel 5 Ilocos Norte since then expands its coverage area to the northern areas of Ilocos Region and some parts of the Cordillera Administrative Region and Central Luzon, culminating that year with the formation of the network's North Central Luzon super region until it begins to split into two separate Ilocos stations in 2022.

-On March 17, 2023, GMA Ilocos Norte inaugurated the state-of-the-art facility and studios located at the 2/F Red Dot Bldg., Gen. Antonio Luna cor.
-Lagasca St., Laoag City.
-This also marked the debut of GMA Ilocos Norte as an semi-satellite station of GMA TV-10 North Central Luzon.
+On March 17, 2023, GMA Ilocos Norte inaugurated the state-of-the-art facility and studios located at the 2nd Floor, Red Dot Building, General Antonio Luna corner Lagasca Street, Laoag City.
+This also marked the debut of GMA Ilocos Norte as an semi-satellite station of GMA TV-10 Dagupan.
 Weeks prior to the inauguration, One North Central Luzon anchor CJ Torida, who happened to be a former personality of the now-defunct GMA Super Radyo DWRC 1269 Laoag, anchored the program live from the said facility until he went back to GMA Dagupan for a couple of weeks.
 Meanwhile, former Bombo Radyo Baguio and PTV Cordillera anchor Breves Bulsao joined the anchor team on May 24, 2023 and Gab de Luna as the correspondent and news producer until late July in favor of Cris Zuñiga.

-In February 2024, GMA Ilocos Norte commenced its digital test broadcasts on UHF Channel 24 covering Laoag and the province of Ilocos Norte.
+In October 2023, GMA Ilocos Norte commenced its digital test broadcasts on UHF channel 24 covering the province of Ilocos Norte (including Laoag City).